Regulatory, Pricing and Reimbursement

 2. What is the regulatory framework for the authorization, pricing, and reimbursement of drugs, biologicals, and medical devices?

-ARCSA is the regulating Agency for sanitary control.
-Marketing authorizations or notifications are required for imported and domestic products such as medicines, biologicals, and medical devices.
+ARCSA is the regulating Agency for sanitary control, marketing authorizations are required for imported and domestic products such as medicines, biologicals, and medical devices.
 As for the approval and revision of pricing, the entity responsible is the National Council for Fixing and Reviewing Drug Prices (CNDP) which is part of the HM.

 3. What are the steps to obtaining authorization to develop, test, and market a product?